-- 1. An employee who is dismissed without cause on or after December 13, 2019 until December 31, 2021 is entitled to the double amount of severance compensation, regardless of the type of employment contract. - 2.
-As the decree is not retroactive, the double severance pay does not apply to dismissals without cause that occurred prior to December 13, 2019, nor to Public Sector employees. - 3.
+- 1. An employee who is dismissed without cause on or after December 13, 2019 until December 6, 2020 is entitled to the double amount of severance compensation, regardless of the type of employment contract.
+Due to the protective nature of Argentine regulation, this measure may be extended. - 2.
+As the decree is not retroactive, the double severance pay does not apply to dismissals without cause that occurred prior to December 13, 2019. - 3.
 The double severance pay applies when calculating seniority compensation; compensation in lieu of prior notice; and the remaining days of the termination month.
+Whether the doubling of the compensation should be applied to remaining vacation days is subject to a case-by-case analysis.

+124 Law No. 23,041.

-Whether the doubling of the compensation should be applied to remaining vacation days is subject to a case-by-case analysis. - 4.
-The provisions of the Decree also could be apply when the employee considers himself/herself constructively dismissed, due to the fact that, in the past, the labor judges understood that the double severance compensation established within the framework of an economic emergency situation, should also apply to that kind of termination of the employment relationship. - 5.
-As a novelty, the Decree No. 39/2021 established that the amount corresponding to the duplication may not exceed, in any case, the amount of five hundred thousand pesos -AR\$ 500.000- (equivalent to USD 5,435).
+4. The provisions of the Decree also could be apply when the employee considers himself/herself constructively dismissed, due to the fact that, in the past, the labor judges understood that the double severance compensation established within the framework of an economic emergency situation, should also apply to that kind of termination of the employment relationship.